pylover/bddrest/README.md

 You may load the story again from this yaml with `Story.loads(yaml)`.

-There is two additional methods are available to dump and load to and from a file: `story.load(file)` and `story.dump(file)`
+There are two additional methods available to dump and load to and from a file: `story.load(file)` and `story.dump(file)`

 #### Auto Dumping